Apple Inc.: Energy and resources

 Apple announced on August 16, 2016, that Lens Technology, one of its major suppliers in China, has committed to power all its glass production for Apple with 100 percent renewable energy by 2018.
 The commitment is a large step in Apple's efforts to help manufacturers lower their carbon footprint in China.
 Apple also announced that all 14 of its final assembly sites in China are now compliant with UL's Zero Waste to Landfill validation.
 The standard, which started in January 2015, certifies that all manufacturing waste is reused, recycled, composted, or converted into energy (when necessary).
 Since the program began, nearly 140,000 metric tons of waste have been diverted from landfills.

 On July 21, 2020, Apple announced its plan to become carbon neutral across its entire business, manufacturing supply chain, and product life cycle by 2030.
 In the next 10 years, Apple will try to lower emissions with a series of innovative actions, including: low carbon product design, expanding energy efficiency, renewable energy, process and material innovations, and carbon removal.

-In April 2021, Apple said that it had started a $200 million fund in order to combat climate change by removing 1 million metric tons of carbon dioxide from the atmosphere each year.
+In June 2024, the United States Environmental Protection Agency (EPA) published a report about an electronic computer manufacturing facility leased by Apple in 2015 in Santa Clara, California, code named Aria.
+The EPA report stated that Apple was potentially in violation of federal regulations under the Resource Conservation and Recovery Act (RCRA).
+According to a report from Bloomberg in 2018, the facility is used to develop microLED screens under the code name T159.
+The inspection found that Apple was potentially mistreating waste as only subject to California regulations and that they had potentially miscalculated the effectiveness of Apple's activated carbon filters, which filter volatile organic compounds (VOCs) from the air.
+The EPA inspected the facility in August 2023 due to a tip from a former Apple employee who posted the report on X.